Making oral health a priority is key to lifelong health, no matter how old you are.

 - Never put your baby to bed with a bottle, sippy cup, or any liquid other than water.

 - Keep bottles and sippy cups for feeding time only.
 Avoid letting your child walk around with a bottle or sippy cup.

 - Establish oral hygiene routines early.
 Use a damp washcloth to wipe your baby’s mouth after every feeding.
 Once teeth erupt, introduce a toothbrush.

 - Start bottle weaning and introduce drinking from a cup by age 1.

-- Limit juice or other sweet drinks to no more than 4 ounces a day.
+- Limit juice and other sweet drinks to no more than 4 ounces a day.

-- Eat a healthy diet.
+- Provide a healthy diet.
 Foods rich in calcium and vitamin D are important for building strong teeth.

-- If using a soother use an age appropriate size and never dip it in sweets.
+- If you use a soother, use an age-appropriate size and never dip it in sweets.